-- Student visa holders have restrictions on the number of hours and the type of work you can do whilst you study: 20 hours per week during term-time and full-time during the university holidays.
+- Student visa holders have restrictions on the number apply for one when you get a job. of hours and the type of work you can do whilst you • Applications for an NI number are made online. study: 20 hours per week during term-time and full-Visit: gov.uk/apply-national-insurance-number. time during the university holidays.
 If your visa doesn't give you permission to work, you shouldn't breach this.
-The International Office can check your eligibility to work and help with correcting the work entitlement on the visa if it is incorrect.
-They can also provide letters for your employer. - To get a letter for full-time work for your employer during university winter (Christmas) and spring (Easter) holidays, email icentre@london.aru.ac.uk.
+The International Office can checkyour eligibility to work and help with correcting the work entitlement on the visa if it is incorrect.
+They can also provide ask you to pay for your number so please be careful. letters for your employer. - To get a letter for full-time work for your employer during university winter (Christmas) and spring (Easter) holidays, email icentre@london.aru.ac.uk.
 To get a letter for full-time work for your employer during the summer holiday.